Multimedia Performance Artist

 emilyhought.art@gmail.com

-My work is rooted in the exploration of awkwardness, using live solitary characters as guises to navigate vulnerability, humour, and performative identity.
-I investigate how identity is shaped and reshaped through rituals of dress-up and self-presentation.
-Inspired by the Theatre of the Absurd, I embrace discomfort, silence, and the surreal as tools for self-reflection and disruption, deliberately shifting away from dialogue to emphasise gesture.
+Emily Hought's work explores awkwardness, using live solitary characters as guises to navigate vulnerability, humour, and performative identity.
+She investigates how identity is shaped and reshaped through rituals of dress-up and self-presentation.
+Inspired by the Theatre of the Absurd, she embraces discomfort, silence, and the surreal as tools for self-reflection and disruption, deliberately shifting away from dialogue to emphasise gesture.

 Education & Writing